containerdb/containerdb/README.md

 ### Dependencies

  - Ubuntu 16.04 (may work on lower, but not tested yet)
- - Docker (Installed Automatically)
+ - Docker
- - Postgres (Installed Automatically)
+ - Postgres
- - Nginx (Installed Automatically)
+ - Nginx
- - Redis (Installed Automatically)
+ - Redis

 ### Install